daniel-j-anderson-dev/Platonic-Solids/README.md

-# cpp-sdl2-3d-renderer
+# Platonic-solids
-A simple 3D model renderer written in C++ using SDL2 libraries.
+This project is a simple 3D renderer written in C++ and using the SDL2 libraries.
+This project is being used to learn SDL2 to create a simple game engine.